 Dr. Vodovotz received his BS degree from the University of Wisconsin-Madison; he graduated with distinction with a triple major in Biochemistry, Molecular Biology, and Genetics.
 In 1993 he received his PhD in Immunology from Cornell University Graduate School of Medical Sciences.
 In addition to post-graduate training at Cornell, he also worked at the National Institutes of Health, National Cancer Institute, in the Laboratory of Chemoprevention and the Radiation Biology Branch.

-Dr. Vodovotz is a member of the Wound Healing Society, the Society for Complex Acute Illness, and the Shock Society.
+Dr. Vodovotz is a member of the Society for Complex Acute Illness and the Shock Society.
 For his research efforts, Dr. Vodovotz has been honored most recently as the Keynote Speaker, NIH Bioinformatics Summit 2009, the IGI Globalís 4th Annual Excellence in Research Award (2011), and the 2013 Keynote Speaker, 20th Annual Charles B. Huggins Research Symposium, University of Chicago.
-He was also an invited speaker and a member of the organizing committee for the 12th International Conference on Complex Acute Illness, Budapest, Hungary, 2013.
+He was also the past President of the Society for Complex Acute Illness.

-- Systems biology and mathematical modeling of inflammation and wound healing in various disease states, especially infection, trauma, and hemorrhage, and the application of these computational approaches to regenerative medicine and rational drug/device design
+- Systems biology and mathematical modeling of inflammation and wound healing in various disease states, especially infection, trauma/hemorrhage, wound healing, and liver failure, as well as the application of these computational approaches to regenerative medicine, biomarker discovery, and rational drug/device design

 - Control of the inducible nitric oxide (NO) synthase (NOS2) by the cytokine transforming growth factor-Ŗ1 (TGF-Ŗ1) in numerous physiological and pathological settings